David Upton was into alcohol, drugs, and gay sex for 27 years until he met Jesus

 A friend asked if he was a Christian, and he said, “Oh yeah, I’m a Christian.
 I’ve been since I was sixteen years old.”
 Then he asked what his conversion story was, and Upton had no words.

 His Christian friend knew he was gay and tried to tell him it wasn’t right for him to live a sinful life.
-Upton couldn’t understand what he was saying; he was blinded by the devil.
+Upton couldn’t understand what he was saying; the devil blinded him.

 Afterward, he started listening to Todd Friel on the radio, who talked about how many people disregard the Scriptures.
 Friel got him thinking, “I really didn’t have a high opinion of Scripture; I cherry-picked what I wanted to believe out of it…“

-“I wanted to believe I was a child of God, but yet I lived a lifestyle that is completely contrary to what He asked.
+“I wanted to believe I was a child of God, yet I lived a lifestyle utterly contrary to what He asked.
 I broke pretty much every sin there was.
 I had stolen, I had lied, probably told fifty lies every day, and it never bothered me…

 Reading the Bible for answers